Skip to main content

 Class Requisites

 Summer Session courses are scheduled with the standard SSU prerequisites listed in the university catalog unless a specific request is made to modify those requisites.
-Please indicate in the Course Information section of the proposal form if you would like to waive or change some or all of the requisites for your course.
-Prerequisite waivers are subject to the approval of your department chair and dean.
+Prerequisite waivers are subject to the approval of the department chair and dean.

 Enrollment and Fees